 Pre-trial therapy is therapy offered to vulnerable or intimidated witnesses of a criminal trial.
 Vulnerable witnesses include witnesses who are under 18 years of age or those whose quality of evidence is likely to be diminished because of disability or disorder.
 Intimidated witnesses include those whose quality of evidence is likely to be diminished because of fear or distress.
 All plaintiffs in sexual offences cases are regarded as vulnerable witnesses.

 Pre-trial therapy is a form of therapy only offered once you have completed a police interview, and until the court case has completed.
 As your Therapist, Liz Whiteley Counselling & Psychotherapy shall be working in a multi-disciplinary team that includes the (CPS) Crown Prosecution Service and Police.
-Liz Whiteley Counselling & Psychotherapy shall be working under the procedures and guidelines of this Policy, which is taken from two documents entitled Provision of therapy for vulnerable or intimidated adult witnesses prior to a criminal trial - Practice guidance, implementing the Speaking Up for Justice Report (1998) and Achieving Best Evidence in Criminal Proceedings: Guidance for vulnerable or intimidated witnesses including children (2011)
+Liz Whiteley Counselling & Psychotherapy shall be working under the procedures and guidelines of this Policy, which is taken from two documents entitled Provision of therapy for vulnerable or intimidated adult witnesses before a criminal trial - Practice guidance, implementing the Speaking Up for Justice Report (1998) and Achieving Best Evidence in Criminal Proceedings: Guidance for vulnerable or intimidated witnesses including children (2011)

 Starting Pre-Trial Therapy